Contents

 - Poor adherence to DRY principles: LLM-generated code tends to have a lower “information density” due to excessive repetition and underutilization of abstractions, leading to code that is less efficient to execute and more difficult to maintain.

 - Bias toward on Legacy Solutions: LLMs tend to over-use legacy code libraries because there is more documentation for these in the training data, causing underutilization of newer and better alternatives.
+Recommended mitigation: ask for alternatives when selecting a tech stack.

 - Low Quality of Tab-Completion: “Fill-in-the-middle” models which are used for tab-style autocomplete rely on extremely small models, which have very low performance on complex coding tasks.
 Large models cannot be used for tab completion because of high latency.